Mihály Horányi

 Jack Hunsaker

-Jack was a high school intern working with David James developing the Argon Plasma Undergraduate Laboratory.
+Jack Hunsaker was a high school intern working with David James developing the Argon Plasma Undergraduate Laboratory.
+Jack recieved a Bachelor of Arts in Astrophysics from Whitman College.

 Eric Junkins

-Eric was an undergraduate student in Mechanical Engineering.
+Eric Junkins was an undergraduate student in Mechanical Engineering.
 He worked on fabiraction and design of test equipment for SUDA and GOLD.
-He now works at the NASA Jet Propulsion Laboratory.
+He now works at NASA Jet Propulsion Laboratory as a robotics engineer.

 Maximilian Kempf